Pix4Point: Image Pretrained Standard Transformers for 3D Point Cloud Understanding: Experiments and Results

-\minorsection{Dataset} ShapeNetPart~\cite{shapenetparts} is a richly annotated, large-scale 3D dataset of 16 shape categories selected from the ShapeNet dataset, annotated with part-level semantic labels.
-It consists of 16,880 models, 2-6 parts for each category, and 50 part labels in total.
-Pix4Point learns a single model using a single head layer to predict all parts.
+\minorsection{Dataset} ShapeNetPart~\cite{shapenetparts} is a richly annotated 3D dataset of 16 shape categories selected from the ShapeNet dataset, annotated with part-level semantic labels.
+It consists of $16,880$ models, $2-6$ parts for each category, and $50$ part labels in total.
+Pix4Point learns a single model using a single shared head module to predict all parts.

-\minorsection{Results} The performance of Pix4Point on ShapeNetPart is given in Tab. \ref{tab:shapenetpart}.
-Compared to training from scratch, Pix4Point with image-pretraining achieves $+0.2$ in instance mIoU and $+0.3$ in terms of class mIoU.
-With image pretraining, Pix4Point is able to achieve a performance ($86.5$ instance mIoU) comparable to that of the state-of-the-art point-based method CurveNet.
+\minorsection{Results} The performance of PViT on ShapeNetPart is reported in Tab. \ref{tab:shapenetpart}. \textbf{(1)} Owing to the improved point cloud tokenizer and the global representation appending in the decoder, PViT trained from scratch outperforms Transformer by $0.6$ instance mIoU and $0.3$ class mIoU. \textbf{(2)} Image pretraining further gains $+1.1$ in instance mIoU and $+1.9$ in terms of class mIoU.
+With Pix4Point image pretraining, PViT achieves $86.8$ instance mIoU, outperforming the Transformer-based networks such as Point Transformer \cite{zhao2021pointtransformer}, and being close to the state-of-the-art PointNeXt \cite{qian2022pointnext}.